-Risk Factor (Individual) Description Experiencing financial stress Students who reported experiencing financial stress within the last year were more likely to use nonprescription stimulants than students without financial stress.
-Experiencing stress in the past year Students who reported higher levels of life stress in the past year were more likely to use nonprescription stimulants than students who were not stressed.
-Adolescent history of depression Students who reported an adolescent history of depression had a greater tendency to misuse alcohol in college.
+Risk Factor (Individual) Description Experiencing financial stress Student's who reported financial stress have a strong correlation with an increased risk of drug misuse and developing a drug misuse disorder.
+35 Experiencing stress in the past year Students who reported higher levels of life stress in the past year were more likely to use nonprescription stimulants than students who were not stressed.
+36 Adolescent history of depression Students who reported an adolescent history of depression had a greater tendency to misuse alcohol in college.
 Tendency toward sensation-seeking behaviors Students who reported a willingness to engage in sensation-seeking behaviors also reported lower perceived harm from alcohol and other drugs.
 They were also more likely to experiment with alcohol and drugs and to engage in higher rates of use.
-Current use of alcohol, tobacco, or cannabis Students who currently use alcohol, tobacco, or cannabis were more likely to initiate use of e-cigarettes (vaping) as a delivery method for nicotine.
-Risk Factor (Interpersonal) Description Family history of depression Students with a family history of depression were more likely to misuse alcohol in college.
-Perceived marijuana use by peers Students who perceived peers as engaging in heavy marijuana use (correctly or incorrectly) had a greater likelihood of developing a substance use disorder.
-Family environment favorable to drinking and smoking Students who reported growing up in families where alcohol and cigarette smoking were normalized had a higher likelihood of high-risk use of both substances in young adulthood.
-Perceived peer alcohol use in first year of college First-year college students who perceived high-risk drinking as a norm among their peers had a higher likelihood of engaging in heavy episodic drinking.
-Risk Factor (Community Level) Description Campus normalization of alcohol and drug use While in high school, students who are planning on attending college report lower rates of both alcohol and drug usage than their peers who are not planning on attending college.
-Within one year of arriving on campus, however, rates of alcohol and almost all other drug use (with the exception of opioids) are higher for college students compared to their noncollege peers.
+37 Current use of alcohol, tobacco, or cannabis Students who currently use alcohol, tobacco, or cannabis were more likely to initiate use of e-cigarettes (vaping) as a delivery method for nicotine.
+38 Risk Factor (Interpersonal) Description Family history of depression Students with a family history of mental health problems, such as anxiety and/or depression, are more likely to be associated with alcohol and drug misuse.
+39 Perceived marijuana use by peers First-year college students who perceived being surrounded by peers who engaged in marijuana use were more likely to engage themselves.
+Also, a student who already engages in marijuana use is more likely to develop relationships with other students who also engage in marijuana use.
+40 Family environment favorable to drinking and smoking Students who reported growing up in families where alcohol and cigarette smoking were normalized had a higher likelihood of high-risk use of both substances in young adulthood.
+41 Perceived peer alcohol use in first year of college Perceiving alcohol as an important part of college and sensation seeking were associated with less use of protective behavior strategies to reduce the harms of alcohol use.
+42 Risk Factor (Community Level) Description Campus normalization of alcohol and drug use Overall, secondary school students (including both middle and high school) who say they probably or definitely will graduate from a four-year college program have lower levels of illicit drug use in secondary school than those who say they probably or definitely will not.
+43

 Lack of parental supervision For most college students, matriculation into a university represents the first time they have lived away from home and the lack of adult supervision can lead to riskier behaviors for some students.
-Increased availability of alcohol and drugs Colleges are mixed-age environments where 25% of students are legally able to purchase alcohol and, in states where legal, cannabis as well.
-Combined with the lack of parental supervision, this ease of obtaining alcohol and drugs can drive high-risk use.
-Living off campus Research has shown that students who live off campus reported drinking at a higher frequency and being drunk with greater frequency than students who live on campus.
-Living in a residence hall suite (rather than an individual room) With more and more colleges designing apartment-like living for their on-campus students, it's important to note that students living in these environments: " Are more likely to drink with greater frequency " Consume more alcohol when socializing " More frequently engage in heavy episodic drinking " More frequently drink in their residence halls
+44 Increased availability of alcohol and drugs Colleges are mixed-age environments where 25% of students are legally able to purchase alcohol and, in states where legal, cannabis as well.
+Combined with the lack of parental supervision, perceptions of high academic and peer pressure, this ease of obtaining alcohol and drugs can drive high-risk use.
+45 Living off campus Research has shown that students who live off campus reported drinking at a higher frequency and being drunk with greater frequency than students who live on campus.
+46 Living in a residence hall suite (rather than an individual room) With more and more colleges designing apartment-like living for their on-campus students, it's important to note that students living in these environments: " Are more likely to drink with greater frequency " Consume more alcohol when socializing " More frequently engage in heavy episodic drinking " More frequently drink in their residence halls 47